Pastors & Staff

 The Rev. J.C.
 Austin Parish Associate

 I am a lifelong Presbyterian, a pastor and an educator, a writer and a scholar.
 I'm also a husband and father, and in any time that's left, a guitarist and singer.
 I'm completing a doctorate from the University of Cape Town in theology and public life, a field that is at the heart of the work I do now.
-After 10 years as an associate pastor at Madison Avenue Presbyterian Church, I am vice president of Christian leadership formation at Auburn Theological Seminary, where I help to equip faith leaders to work for social justice and organizational change.
+After 10 years as an associate pastor at Madison Avenue Presbyterian Church, I am vice president of Christian leadership formation at Auburn Theological Seminary, where I help equip faith leaders to work for social justice and organizational change.
+You'll find me @JCAustinNYC.
 The "J.C." stands for "John Charles," and I'll buy you lunch if you can come up with a joke about a pastor with those initials that I haven't heard!

 Dr. Aram Bae Director of Family Ministries